QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 That incentive to deviate means that :math:`(k^*,b^*+e)` is not an equilibrium capital structure for the firm.

-Interestingly, if consumers were to anticiapte that firms would over-issue debt, i.e. :math:`B > b^*`,then both types of agents would want willing to hold corporate debt.
+Interestingly, if consumers were to anticipate that firms would over-issue debt, i.e. :math:`B > b^*`,then both types of agents would want willing to hold corporate debt.
 Specifically, :math:`\xi^1 > 0`: